amabnl/amadeus-ws-client/docs/samples.rst

         ])
     );

-Issue ticket for one single TST PNR as e-Ticket and retrieve PNR (TTP/T1/ET/RT):
+Issue e-Ticket for one single TST and retrieve PNR (TTP/T1/ET/RT):

 .. code-block:: php